-During the 6th and 7th months: Your baby:

-- Should purposefully reach for objects, such as favorite toys, and - Follow objects with both of his or her eyes at near distances (1 foot [30.48 cm]) and far distances (greater than 6 feet [182.88 cm].)
+- > During the 6th and 7th months: Your baby: - Will reach for objects, such as favorite toys; and - Follow objects with both of his/her eyes at near distances (1 foot [30.48 cm]) and far distances (greater than 6 feet [182.88 cm]).

-- During the 8th, 9th, or 10th months: Your baby: - Should recognize family faces, and - Should look at and reach for small objects, such as cereal or a raisin.
+- > During the 8th, 9th, or 10th months: Your baby: - Will recognize family faces, and - Will look at and reach for small objects, such as cereal or a raisin.

-During the 11th and 12th months: Your baby:

-- Should use his or her index finger to point to pictures in a book. - Should look for an object, such as a favorite toy, dropped into a container.
+- > During the 11th and 12th months: Your baby: - Will use his/her index finger to point to pictures in a book. - Will look for an object, such as a favorite toy, dropped into a container.

-The time that each of these milestones occur may vary by 6 weeks.
+The time that each of these milestones can occur may vary by 6 weeks.

-Visit your child's health care provider if you notice a delay in any of the listed milestones and ask for a referral to an eye doctor (preferably one who is trained and experienced with working with young children) for an eye examination.
+Visit your child's medical doctor if you notice a delay in any of the listed milestones and ask for a referral to an eye doctor (preferably one who is trained and experienced with working with young children) for an eye examination (using dilation drops).
+Important note-if your baby's eyes are not straight by age 5 months, request an immediate referral for an eye examination.